 How to Make Crispy Pork Carnitas

 The reason your Dutch oven is best is because the slow cooker doesn't kick out enough heat to brown the meat, or effectively reduce the braising liquid into a concentrated sauce.
 Browning the meat takes 5 minutes of your time and creates a rich depth of flavor that simply can't be replicated in a slow cooker.

 The final step is broiling the meat.
-Braising makes the meat exceptionally tender, but broiling it briefly will create crisp edges that really add great texture to the pork tacos.
+Braising makes the meat exceptionally tender, but broiling it briefly will create crispy edges that really add great texture to the pork tacos.
 I recommend broiling the pork before you shred it so it doesn't dry out.
 You are only looking to crisp the exterior of the pork, you don't want to crisp the entire shred.

-- 4 pounds pork shoulder, cut into large chunks
+- 4 pounds pork shoulder cut into large chunks

 - kosher salt to taste